E-commerce

 Authenticity

-For luxury goods and sneakers, certificates and third-party experts reduce risk; pure C2C remains exposed to counterfeits if the buyer does not verify.
+For luxury goods and sneakers, certificates and third-party experts reduce the risk; pure C2C remains exposed to counterfeits if the buyer does not check.

 Data and phishing